 2026: The Year of Autonomous Operations

 We are now well into 2026, and the transformation continues to accelerate.
+The first half of the year alone produced more agent-defining product launches than any prior 12-month window:

-The current state of AI agents represents a qualitative shift from even 18 months ago.
 Today’s production systems exhibit capabilities that would have seemed implausible at the start of the decade:

 True autonomous operation: Agents now operate with meaningful autonomy across extended timeframes.
 Rather than handling single interactions, they manage ongoing relationships, track progress toward goals, and adapt their approach based on outcomes.
 An agent assigned to manage a customer account does not just respond to queries; it proactively identifies issues, suggests optimizations, and coordinates across departments to deliver results.